svenssonaxel/diff-format/MAIN.md

 Any or all extended headers and hunks may be missing from the prefixed version of the file comparison.
 Any extended headers present in the prefixed version must also be present in the unprefixed version and match exactly.
 Any hunks present in the prefixed version must be correctly ordered and have a corresponding hunk in the unprefixed version.
-The corresponding unprefixed hunk may be expressed with a different format or in a different way, but must have matching effective content for the left- and right-hand side of the comparison.
+The corresponding unprefixed hunk may be expressed with a different format or in a different way, but must have matching effective content for the old and new side of the comparison.

 Tools designed to consume hintful diff format should prioritize the semantic information in the prefixed version over that in the unprefixed.